Melanna7/Quantum_Ising_model_1D/README.rst

 - ``Heisenberg``:

-  This folder contains materials that may be used to simulate the Heisenberg model properties in the next future.
+  This folder contains materials that may be used to simulate the Heisenberg model properties.

+- ``Plots_and_fit``:

+  All produced plots are stored in this folder.
+Here we can find the plots of the energy gaps and the istograms of the level spacing statistics.

 - ``Tests``:

   This directory contains easy-to-use examples for testing the classes and verifying that different diagonalization methods return the same results.

-- ``Plots_and_fit``:

-  All produced plots are stored in this folder.

 Analysis Results
 ================